 Young Writers Contest

-Our 44th Annual Young Writers Contest is underway!
+Our 45th Annual Young Writers Contest is underway.
 Please review the rules and judging criteria and submit your work below.
-We welcome submissions in multiple categories.
-Winners will be notified via email in late spring, and prizes will be distributed at an award reception on June 6, 2024.
+We welcome submissions in multiple categories!
+Winners will be notified via email in March, and prizes will be distributed at an award celebration on April 9, 2025.

 Eligibility

 The Contest is open to all Middle School and High School Students, grades 5-12, who live in New Castle and/or attend school in the Chappaqua Central School District.
-Middle school students in grades 5-8 and high school students in grades 9-12 will be judged separately.
+Middle school students in grades 5-8 and high school students in grades 9-12 are judged separately.

 Rules and Judging Criteria

-The competition will be judged by a panel of professional writers and publishers.
-Criteria include: creativity, style, originality, and correct spelling and grammar.
+The competition is judged by a panel of professional writers and publishers.
+Criteria include creativity, style, originality, and correct spelling and grammar.

 Each entry must not exceed 2,500 words.